Team America (NASL): Creating the team

 Samuels brought in Robert Lifton as the team owner, and in coordination with Lifton and USSF secured RFK Stadium in Washington, D.C. as the team’s home field.
 In January 1983, the NASL and USSF invited 39 players from the NASL, American Soccer League (ASL) and Major Indoor Soccer League (MISL) to tryouts for the 20 available roster spots.
 However, several top U.S. players, including Rick Davis, Jimmy McAllister, Winston DuBose, David Brcic, and Juli Veee, refused to leave their teams to play for Team America.
-This forced the NASL and USSF to turn to recently naturalized players -- ten of the 21 on the roster (see below) had been born outside the US, including Alan Green, who was still a British subject in 1983 (he finally gained American citizenship the following year).
+This forced the NASL and USSF to turn to recently naturalized players—ten of the 21 on the roster (see below) had been born outside the U.S., including Alan Green, who was still a British subject in 1983 (he finally gained American citizenship the following year).
 Several top U.S. players did join the club, including Chico Borja, Jeff Durgan, Arnie Mausser and Perry Van der Beck.
-Even Alketas Panagoulias, USA team manager (and thus Team America manager by default) was himself a naturalized citizen.
-(Panagoulis had led the New York Greek-Americans to three US Open Cup triumphs in the early 1960s and was later manager of the Greece national team at the 1994 World Cup, but earned his living selling real estate.)
+Even Alketas Panagoulias, U.S. national team coach (and thus Team America coach by default) was himself a naturalized citizen.
+(Panagoulis had led the New York Greek-Americans to three U.S. Open Cup triumphs in the early 1960s and was later coach of the Greece national team at the 1994 World Cup, but earned his living selling real estate.)